 - Use a long wooden skewer to check if the cake is ready.
 When poked into the thickest part of the cake, the skewer should come out clean.
 If the top of the cake is browning too quickly, gently lay a piece of foil over the top of the pan.

-If you make this awesome pound cake recipe, I’d love hearing from you all.
-Be sure to leave a comment and/or give this recipe a rating ~ I do my best to reply to all your comments.
+Did you make this delicious old fashioned sour cream pound cake?
+I’d love hearing from you if you did!
+Be sure to leave a comment.
+Or give this recipe a rating.
+I do my best to reply to all your comments.
 And snap a photo to post to Instagram.
-I’ll add the photos to my Insta stories as I love seeing all your creations.
+I’ll add the photos to my Insta stories.
+I love seeing all your creations.

 - Total Time: 90 minutes